277 Fury vs. 308 Win: Should the Army Go Back to the 308?

 Hunting

-However, walk into any sporting goods store across America, and I can guarantee you that you’ll have a huge selection of 308 hunting ammo at your fingertips.
+Walk into any sporting goods store across America, and I can guarantee you’ll have a huge selection of 308 hunting ammo.
+While the 277 Fury might offer better long-range ballistics, finding hunting ammo is extremely difficult (more on that later).

 Self-Defense/Home Defense